openintents/openintents/NotePad/readme.txt

 ---------------------------------------------------------
-release: 1.1.2
+release: 1.1.2-beta1
-date: 2009-?
+date: 2009-07-09
 - translations: Dutch, French, German, Spanish
 - create shortcut for a note from Launcher
 - save to SD card possible directly from note
+- don't automatically import notes from SD card but edit in place.
 - when saving to SD card, show a warning dialog before overwriting an existing file.
 - keep cursor position (or selection) when changing screen orientation.
-- don't automatically import notes from SD card but edit in place.
+- when entering tags, show list of existing tags

 ---------------------------------------------------------
 release: 1.1.1